eksnet/evesedgwick/_posts/teaching/syllabi/cuny/asian_encounters.markdown

 Therefore, the Profound Perfection of Transcendent Wisdom is known as the great mantra, the vivid mantra, the best mantra, the unsurpassable mantra.
 It completely clears all pain.
 This is the truth and not a lie.
 So set forth the mantra of the Profound Perfection of Transcendent Wisdom, set forth this mantra and say:
 ga-te ga-te para-gate para-samgate bodhi SVAHA!

-End of the Heart Sutra of the PrajÒa Paramita
+End of the Heart Sutra of the Prajna Paramita

 *The aggregates of which a human body is composed: form, feeling, conception, impulse, and consciousness